 When the locator has completed locating the facilities, they will advise the excavator and indicate whether there is a conflict.
-The locate request sheet will be available and must be on site prior to excavating.
+The Facilities Locate form will be available and must be on site prior to excavating.

-The Manitoba Gas Pipeline Act, Regulation 140/92 and the Workplace Safety and Health Act, regulations M.R.217/2006, part 26.6 require that a valid utility locate form be on the work site at all times until the project is complete.
+The Manitoba Gas Pipeline Act, Regulation 140/92 and the Workplace Safety and Health Act, regulations M.R.217/2006, part 26.6 require that a valid Facilities Locate form be on the work site at all times until the project is complete.